 The paint color on the walls can affect the appearance of anyone who walks into the room.
 This is a pitfall that's hard to avoid because you can't predict the real effect of the color until the room is painted.
 The most common offenders are green and gray in the bathroom or any room where you view yourself in a mirror.

 If you're choosing a green for the bathroom, opt for warmer undertones, and keep the colors on the neutral side.
-The space where you see your face for the first time each morning is not the place for a trendy, but extreme, color.
+The space where you see your face for the first time each morning is not the place for an extreme color.
 Pink, peach, and clear blue, can be very flattering.

-If you are certain the color you chose is too dark and changes in lighting has not fixed it, consider keeping one wall in that color as an accent wall, and repainting the other walls with a lighter shade of the same color for a harmonious look.
+If you are certain the color you chose is too dark and changes in the lighting have not fixed it, consider keeping one wall in that color as an accent wall and repainting the other walls with a lighter shade of the same color for a harmonious look.

 Paint color can cast an undertone on any surface in a room.
-The lighter the surface, the more likely to reflect an unwanted undertone.
+The lighter the surface, the more likely it is to reflect an unwanted undertone.
 The wrong paint color can give a green or gray cast to white cabinets, making them seem suddenly out of place.

-A change in lighting can sometimes help with color undertone problems, but most often a new paint color will be the solution.
+A change in lighting can sometimes help with color undertone problems, but most often a new paint color is the best solution.
 To avoid this problem in the future, use large sampling boards to test your paint against the cabinets and flooring.
 Be sure to place the boards perpendicular to the floor or counter, to get a true look at how the color will appear when light hits it.